lnxpy/Pyshred/README.md

-# Pyshred ✎
+# pyshred ✎
 <img src="https://github.com/lnxpy/Pyshred/blob/master/textopix.gif" width="50%">
-welcome to Pyshred program!<br>
 <br>

-hi guys!<br>
-this is Pyshred.. a program that allow you to chop your image with some formulas.<br>
+pyshred is a program which allows you to chop your image with some formulas.<br>
-Pyshred needs Black White image for converting to text files.. so you can use coloric pictures or b,w pictures! for this program you should install Opencv with :
+pyshred needs Black White image for converting to text files.. so you can use coloric pictures or b,w pictures! for this program you should install Opencv with :
 <br><br>